Cu7ious/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 10-fizzbuzz			# FizzBuzz on bash
-100-read_and_cut		# Reads the portion of the passwd file, username:uid:path_to_homedir 101-tell_the_story_of_passwd	# Prints all the fields IFS (internal field separator)
+100-read_and_cut		# Reads the portion of the passwd file, username:uid:path_to_homedir 101-tell_the_story_of_passwd	# Prints all the fields IFS (internal field separator) 102-lets_parse_apache_logs	# Parses the Apache log file 103-dig_the-data		# Parses the log file in the sophisticated manner
 ```